On the Analytic Wavelet Transform: Analysis of Modulated Oscillations

-[from (\ref{zBelltransform})] where we have set the truncation level set to $N_T=4$.
+[using (\ref{zBelltransform})] where we have set the truncation level set to $N_T=4$.
 Thus with a suitable choice of wavelet, the deviation of the localized analytic signal consists of a series of terms representing increasingly higher-order interactions of the signal with the wavelet, which diminish with increasing order.

-Obtaining a small value of $\Delta x_\psi (t)$ has two implications for the choice of wavelet.
-Firstly, as discussed in Section~\ref{section:suitabilty}, $-\frac{1}{2}\widetilde\Psi^*_{2}(\omega_\psi)=P_\psi^2$ is a measure of the (squared) wavelet duration and should be chosen to be small in comparison with $\widetilde\rho_2(t)$.
+Ensuring that a small value of $\Delta x_\psi (t)$ is obtained places two constraints the choice of wavelet.
+Firstly, as discussed in Section~\ref{section:suitabilty}, $-\frac{1}{2}\widetilde\Psi^*_{2}(\omega_\psi)=P_\psi^2$ is a measure of the (squared) wavelet duration and should be chosen so that the magnitude of the product $\widetilde\Psi^*_{2}(\omega_\psi)\widetilde\rho_2(t)$ is small.
 Note that this lowest-order contribution to $\Delta x_\psi (t)$, at first order in $\delta_{N_T}$, is associated with $\widetilde\rho_2(t)$ rather than with $\widetilde\rho_1(t)$; this arises on account of the vanishing of $\widetilde\Psi_{1}(\omega)$ at the peak frequency $\omega_\psi$.
 Secondly, it is important to make an appropriate choice of wavelet with fixed $P_\psi$ so that the higher-order terms are small.
-For example, Fig.~\ref{analytic-morsies} shows that large absolute values of $\widetilde\Psi_{3}(\omega_\psi)$ correspond to a high degree of frequency-domain asymmetry; thus the $n=3$ suitability criterion represents a bound on an acceptable degree of asymmetry.
-More generally, if the suitability criteria are satisfied then contributions from higher-order instantaneous modulation functions appear at higher orders than the leading term involving the duration $P_\psi$, and may consequently be neglected when $\delta_{N_T}$ is small.
+For example, Fig.~\ref{analytic-morsies} shows that large absolute values of $\widetilde\Psi_{3}(\omega_\psi)$ correspond to a high degree of frequency-domain asymmetry; thus the $n=3$ suitability criterion can be interpreted as a bound on an acceptable degree of asymmetry.
+More generally, if the suitability criteria are satisfied, contributions from higher-order instantaneous modulation functions appear at higher orders in $\delta_{N_T}$ than the leading term involving the duration $P_\psi$, and may consequently be neglected when $\delta_{N_T}$ is sufficiently small.